Dummiesman/angel-file-formats/Midtown Madness 2/AsBirthRule.md

 occasions.
 For weather effects, the particles can be rain drops, for colliding with a parking meter, the particles may be coins.

-The format is ASCII-based and consist of a block enclosed by *{* and *}*.

-The files start with a definition of the type of banger data given.
-None of the MM2 files use anything but type *a*, like this:

-`type: a`

-Next comes the main asBirthRule block:

-`asBirthRule {`
-`...`
-`}`

-This block can contain several tag-value parameters:

 | Tag           | Format            | Description                                                                          |
 | ------------- | ----------------- | ------------------------------------------------------------------------------------ |
 | Position      | float float float | Position where particles originate                                                   |